BenJohnCarson/CV/README.md

 **Whitbread**
 *Software Engineer, April 2019 - Present*
-- contributed to a plethora of site wide applications including legacy Angular.js monoliths to micro-frontend React.js apps
+- Contributed to a plethora of site wide applications including legacy Angular.js monoliths to micro-frontend React.js apps
-- integral part of non-furloughed team to help plan, build, deliver and release a full website refresh of both the business and leisure journeys
+- Integral part of non-furloughed team to help plan, build, deliver and release a full website refresh of both the business and leisure journeys
-- worked closely with UX and product owners to refine and optimise features
+- Worked closely with UX and product owners to refine and optimise features
-- analysed and translated ageing legacy applications into business logic and requirements
+- Analysed and translated ageing legacy applications into business logic and requirements
-- on-boarded and paired with a number of external consultants
+- On-boarded and paired with a number of external consultants

 **Cognizant**
 *Programme Analyst and Associate, May 2017 - Mar 2019*